mrlramos/TaskFlow/README.md

-# Task Management System
+# TaskFlow

-A simple task management application built with Node.js, PostgreSQL, RabbitMQ, and React for learning purposes.
+A modern task management system with async workflow capabilities, built with Node.js, PostgreSQL, RabbitMQ, and React for learning purposes.

 ## 📋 Project Overview